swarajshaw/AutoPost-FB/README.md

 # AutoPost-FB

-This `Python` script uses `Selenium` for automating browsing and logging to facebook using users credentials and posts `Happy Birthday` to everyone who has a birthday on the current day.
+This `Python` script uses `Selenium` for automating browsing and logging to facebook using users credentials and posts, `Happy Birthday` to everyone who has a birthday on the current day.
 It runs on a Firefox browser using the `Geckodriver`.

 ## Installation